Sri Lanka Army: Ceylon Defence Force Ordinance No. 8 of 1910

-Contemporary Sri Lanka
+Army Act No. 17 of 1949

-At the end of World War II, CDF which had increased in size during the war began demobilisation.
 In 1948 Sri Lanka gained independence from Britain, becoming a Dominion within the Commonwealth and a year earlier Ceylon entered into the bi-lateral Anglo-Ceylonese Defence Agreement of 1947.
 This was followed by the Army Act No. 17 of 1949 which was passed by Parliament on April 11, 1949, and formalised in Gazette Extraordinary No. 10028 of October 10, 1949 marked the creation of the Ceylon Army, consisting of a regular and a volunteer force, the later being the successor of the disbanded CDF.
 Therefore, October 10, 1949, is considered the day the Ceylon Army was raised, and as such October 10 is celebrated annually as Army Day.
 Brigadier James Sinclair, Earl of Caithness was appointed as Commandant of the Ceylon Army.
 The Defence Agreement of 1947 provided the assurance that British would come to the aid of Ceylon in the event it was attacked by a foreign power and provided British military advisers to build up the country's military.
 In November, a Ceylon Army Guard takes over duties at Echelon Barracks from the Guard of the British Army.

 The Army Headquarters, Ceylon was established in Colombo, with a General Staff Branch, an Adjutant General Branch, a Quartermaster General Branch and a Pay and Records Branch.
 Soon after the Headquarters, Ceylon Volunteer Force was established.
 The initial requirement was to raise an artillery regiment, an engineer squadron, an infantry battalion, a medical unit, and a service corps company.
-For much of the 1950s the army was preoccupied with the task of building itself and training existing and new personal.
+For much of the 1950s the army was preoccupied with the task of building itself and training existing and new personnel.
 To this aim the British Army Training Team (BATT) advisory group carried out training for ex-members of the CDF within the Ceylon Army, field rank officers were sent to the British Army Staff College, Camberley and some attached to units of the British Army of the Rhine to gain field experience.
 Newly recruited officer cadets were sent for training at Royal Military Academy, Sandhurst, stating with 10 officer cadets in 1950, which continued until the 1968 and both officers and other ranks were sent to specialist training courses in Britain, India, Pakistan and Malaya.
 There were no formations and all units were structured to directly function under the Army Headquarters.
 However temporary field headquarters were to be formed at the time requirement arose.